Upgrading PKS with NSX-T to NSX-T v126.96.36.199

 Once the upgrade is complete, verify that NCP configuration is automatically updated with the new VIP (instead of individual NSX-T Manager node IP address).

-To do this, run a command similar to the following for each Kubernetes cluster (service-instance_UUID):
+To verify the NCP configuration has been updated with the new VIP, run a command for each Kubernetes cluster (service-instance_UUID):

 Update the PKS and Kubernetes CLIs on any local machine where you run commands that interact with your upgraded version of PKS.